Today is an excellent day to learn more about the health benefits of ginger.

 If you eat ginger regularly, you may have increased your chances of preventing hepatotoxicity.

 Hepatotoxicity is the damage done to your liver by certain chemicals.

 Some animal studies even show that the essential oils of ginger were able to protect the liver from cadmium poisoning.

-It helps to achieve this by reducing the levels of prostaglandins, which are tissue hormones that can cause pain and inflammation.
+It helps achieve this by reducing the levels of prostaglandins, which are tissue hormones that can cause pain and inflammation.

 Next time you suffer from migraine pain, make sure to give ginger or ginger powder a try.

-13. Ginger Is Good For Your Heart
+14. May Be Good For Your Heart

 It not only helps maintain the good functioning of your heart, but it also prevents different kinds of heart diseases.

 This list of the health benefits of ginger can never be complete without mentioning the fact that it has strong antibacterial properties.